 The two most common neurodegenerative disorders that occur in elderly adults are Alzheimer’s and dementia.
 Over 5 million Americans are living with Alzheimer’s, and the number is expected to rise to over 16 million by the year 2050.
 Dementia is characterized by a group of symptoms involving loss of memory, and degradation of thinking and social abilities severely enough to interfere with daily activities.

 This is a major challenge because these diseases by nature do not have a known cure, and while researchers continue to search for cures, a large amount of research time is spent examining alternative treatments which seek to reduce symptoms, and slow the progression of the diseases, and significant progress has been made in this area.
-Memory care and assisted living facilities have been implementing these new evidence-based therapeutics.
+Memory care and assisted living community have been implementing these new evidence-based therapeutics.
 This includes special brain stimulating exercises, puzzles and other activities that exercise your brain and evoke creativity.

 Some unfortunate symptoms and signs of memory disorders include agitation and anxiety that can arise with loss of cognitive power.
 Poetry has a calming and relaxing effect which is a natural counter to these symptoms.
-This is an interesting quote from a caregiver in an assisted living facility,
+This is an interesting quote from a caregiver in an assisted living community,

 Dr. Daniel Potts is an attending neurologist at the Tuscaloosa VA Medical Center and founder of the Cognitive Dynamics Foundation in Tuscaloosa, Alabama.
 He’s also a poet whose father started watercolor painting after being diagnosed with Alzheimer’s disease.
 Potts says he witnessed his dad benefit from that creative expression and says poetry is also powerful in “tapping into the core of human beings and uncovering elements of their personhood.”
 Sharing poetry is a way for families to connect with their loved ones suffering from dementia and Alzheimer’s by tapping into abstract forms of thought which help to stimulate memory.